 BIT NAME DESCRIPTION 7 SHDN Shutdown bit.
 Set SHDN high to place the device in shutdown mode.
 In shutdown mode, the internal oscillator, fault circuitry, and internal bandgap reference are turned off.
 Set SHDN low for normal operation.
 6 RST Reset bit.
 Set RST high to reset all registers to the default states except for the RST bit, and realign sampling clocks and output data.
-5 EN24BIT Enable 24-bit resolution bit.
+5 EN24BIT Enable 24-bit resolution bit for the MAX11040K.
 Set EN24BIT high to enable the 24-bit data output.
 Set EN24BIT low to enable 19-bit data output with device address and channel address tags.
 Tables 5 and 6 specify the Data register for both states of this bit.
+Set to 0 for MAX11060.
 4 XTALEN Internal oscillator enable bit.
 When using the on-chip crystal oscillator as the clock source, set XTALEN high to enable the crystal oscillator and provide a buffered version of the crystal clock at the CLKOUT output.
-When using an external clock source, set XTALEN low to disable the internal crystal oscillator and tri-state the CLKOUT output.
-Connect the external clock source to the XIN input. circuits.
-For FAULTDIS = 0, the absolute maximum input range detection threshold range trip the fault-protection circuits.
-The citime (typically < 1.57ms) after the inputs return within the fault-circuits.
-Overvoltage fault-protection disable bit.
+When using an external clock source, set XTALEN low to disable the internal crystal oscillator and three-state the CLKOUT output.
+Connect the external clock source to the XIN input.
+3 FAULTDIS Overvoltage fault-protection disable bit.
 Set FAULTDIS high to disable the overvoltage fault-protection circuits.
-For FAULTDIS = 0, the absolute maximum input range is ±6V.
+For FAULTDIS = 0, the absolute maximum input range is $\pm 6V$.
 Analog inputs beyond the fault-detection threshold range trip the fault-protection circuits.
 The output remains clipped for a fault-recovery time (typically < 1.57ms) after the inputs return within the fault-detection threshold range.
-For FAULTDIS = 1, the absolute maximum input range is only ±3.5V, but there is no fault-recovery delay.
-See the Overvoltage Fault Detection and Recovery section.
-[2:0] Don't Care Don't-care bits.
+For FAULTDIS = 1, the absolute maximum input range is only $\pm 3.5V$, but there is no fault-recovery delay.
+See the Overvoltage Fault Detection and Recovery (FAULT) section.
+2 2 PDBUF PDBUF = 1 disables the internal reference buffer.
+Use this mode when an external reference buffer.
+[1:0] Reserved Must set to 0.